hamidnawaz28/auto-refresh-chrome-extension/Readme.md

 # Auto Page Refresh

-This extension enables users to auto page refresh after regular and random intervals with option change time and value preference
+This extension enables users to auto page refresh after regular and random intervals with time and value preference change option.

 # Auto Refresh